its-tim-lee/uitimate/packages/docs/README.md

 # Todos
-- [] Create setup and test in each component
-- [] Test all the component's setup
-- [] Render the site's changelog on the site and on github
-- [] Formalize site's versioning workflow
 - [] Fix the Heading component
 - [] Verify the site still work in the mobile
-- [] Setup GA
-- [] Run differnt kind of changelogs
 - [] Think about whether we should provide :
 ```
   * {